Advice For Coping with Unexpected Illness

 For What It Is Worth

 As you can read, this is not your usual get well letter.
-It spoke to me because it addressed the fear I had about the future.
-It also helped me find a way to participate in my own healing at a time when I truly felt there was nothing I could do.
+The original spoke to me because it addressed the fear I had about the future.
+It also helped me find a way to participate in my own healing at a time when I truly felt I was powerless and victimized.

 Photograph of pen and paper by Linda Cronin from Flickr